 8-Inch Boot Shaft

-A zip-boot with cowboy cred, The Zane has an 8-inch shaft.
+A zip-boot with cowboy cred, The Dean has an 8-inch shaft.
 This shaft height is ideal for people who prefer the comfort of a lower shaft that won’t feel tight around your calves.
 It also works great over slimmer pants and denim.

-The Zane in Pecan Ostrich
+The Dean in Pecan Ostrich

-The Zane in Midnight Ostrich
+The Dean in Midnight Ostrich

 6-Inch Boot Shaft